kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.6 - February XX, 2016 =
+= 4.6 - March XX, 2016 =
+* Updated Video.js to version 5.5.3 which includes a revised skin.
 * Added resolution switching for WordPress Default player.
-* Added animated GIF to video conversion.
+* Added animated GIF video conversion.
 * Added option to load a specific resolution by default.
 * Added '-noreplace' filename option to prevent automatic video encoding for some videos.
 * Added button to clear the whole video encoding queue.